- Spatiotemporal control of the activity of biologically active compounds

 - Understanding excited state processes for developing new photoactivatable molecular tools

 One of our research interests is the spatiotemporal control of the activity of biologically active compounds.
 Our aim is to control nucleic acid activity with light as trigger signal.
 Nucleic acids and their derivatives and analogues can be used for a variety of applications ranging from gene regulation over the modulation of protein function to molecular diagnostics, molecular probing and beyond.
 Light is an ideal trigger signal which can be used for addressing single cells in thin tissues or small organisms.
 With (confocal) microscopes it is possible to both visualize the sample of interest and irradiate certain areas with spatiotemporal and dosage control.
-There are two different strategies to control the functionality of nucleic acids with light.
+There are several different strategies to control the functionality of nucleic acids with light.

 Photolabile protecting groups (PPGs or photocages) are increasingly subject to molecular design to meet requirements such as absorbance in the visible spectral range, high molar absorption coefficients, and high quantum yields of leaving group release.
 Expansion of the aromatic system with a second aromatic ring resulted in this study in improved spectral properties.
 A systematic trend relating the electronic (p-donor or acceptor) properties of the new aryl substituent and its position in the DEAMb ring to changes in the spectral properties could be observed.
 Conclusions from the experimental results were supported by computations obtained by using time-dependent DFT in collaboration with the Burghardt group.